Careers360 Logo

 Some Important Compounds of Sodium

-There are some important compounds of sodium from industrial basis.
+There are some important compounds of sodium from an industrial basis.
 Their production and uses are discussed below.

 (i) Sodium Carbonate